 Here, travellers journey across the searing sands on camelback, watching long shadows stretch across the landscape as the sun sets.

 It’s possible to stay overnight, camping out under the glistening stars.
 At night, the sound is the wind scattering tiny particles of sand.
 As with any animal-based tourism, be sure to pick a reputable operator with the highest animal care standards.

 Can you overcome the fear-factor of being up close and personal with the wild world’s biggest predators?
 If so, a canoe safari down the Lower Zambezi River is truly a unique way to travel.

 Why sit in a bumpy safari jeep when you can float down a river in the middle of a national park?
 Hippos tread water around you, crocodiles rest at the water’s edge and buffalo, zebra and elephants graze on the banks.

 Each journey lasts three to five days.
 Travellers can either stay in a bush camp along the way or carry their own gear and camp on islands on the river.

-A trip down one of the world’s longest, and perhaps most famous rivers, the Nile, is one of the most atmospheric African journeys.
+A trip down one of the world’s longest, and perhaps most famous rivers,

 There are a number of transport options for this coveted expedition.
 You can take a traditional wooden sailing boat known as a felucca, or glide along in an ornate houseboat called a dahabiya.
 Journeys start in Aswan in southern Egypt, stopping at ancient temples, tombs and quaint fishing villages along the way, before reaching the ancient city of Esna.